DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 [100ms](https://www.100ms.live/blog/webrtc-turn-server#transport-protocols)

-We will utilize standard Transport protocols to communicate with the peer through the TURN server.
-The challenge that will will face depending on the network of the peer and the feature that the user wants to use i.e. send, proxy, or connect, is that we will need to create a TCP tunnel from the TURN server to the peer rather than UDP, which is what TURN is typically used for.
-(Most WebRTC implementations, for example, are used for audio and video RTC)
+We will use standard transport protocols to communicate with the peer through the TURN server.
+The challenge we may face, depending on the peer's network and the feature the user wants to use (e.g. send, proxy, or connect), is that we’ll need to establish a TCP tunnel from the TURN server to the peer, rather than using UDP, which is the typical protocol for TURN.
+This approach differs from most WebRTC implementations, which are generally optimized for real-time audio and video communication.

 **WebRTC**